Salvation Army financial and emergency assistance in Spokane County.

 Spokane Washington Salvation Army Community Services operate thrift stores.
 Through these locations they can provide clothing and furniture vouchers when an applicant has an extreme need for help.
 Many of the dresses and suits donated to the Thrift Store are used to help people get prepared for school or work.
 Programs can help individuals look professional after attaining employment.
 Furniture and household goods are given to families after securing permanent housing.

 Life Skills Classes can help people learn the skills they need to succeed.
 A wide variety of sessions are offered, and include Parenting and Healthy Relationship Classes, Money Management, Debt reduction, Cooking, Computer Training, Employment, Credit Repair, and others.
-Click here for more on credit counseling in Washington.
+Click here for more on credit counseling for free in Washington.

 Back-to-School programs will collect new backpacks, items, and general school supplies for children and teenagers in the Spokane region.
 The Salvation Army administers this program.
 Families needing help in getting their children prepared for school and who need assistance with this expense can pick up items at their local Salvation Army center during the School Supply Distribution period in late August.
 Income and other conditions need to be met.